 Fr.
 Adolfo Nicolas, Superior General of the Society of Jesus

 Form Four (Seniors) with plenty of smiles as graduation draws near.
 Much to thank God for!
 Please help us celebrate in good fashion.
-DONATE Thank you!
+DONATE ABOVE!
+Thank you!

 Check out this great video of our secondary school .It's a good overview of what our campus looks like now.
 More to come in the future!

 Many thanks to our benefactors who make all this possible!
 Please continue to assist us as we move toward completion of construction.
 Donate here